 MedSked is a calendarized label sleeve designed to fit any traditional medication bottle.
 The purpose of the sleeve is to help patients follow their individual medication regimens.
 Days of the week—or dose numbers—are logically assembled in columns.
 This information is associated with “Take Dose” tabs that are removed immediately after medication is taken.
-And, by sliding the MedSked sleeve down the bottle, patients can see and read the original prescription label at any time.
+And, by sliding the MedSked sleeve down the bottle, patients can see and read the original medication label at any time.

 Similar in concept to a Post It note, MedSked provides a conspicuous visual reminder–at the point of medication—to take one’s pill.
 As soon as medication is taken, the dose tab is removed and discarded.
 (For clinical trials, there is also the option of retaining the “dose tabs” by adhering them to a by-month calendar sheet, which is handed in at the clinical site.)